psrc/2015-12-scripting-workshop/index.md

 1. Download the [Git for Windows Installer](https://git-for-windows.github.io).
 2. Run the installer
-3. Click on "Next" **twice**, to get to the "Adjusting your PATH environment" page.
+3. Click on "Next" a few times to get to the "Adjusting your PATH environment" page.
 4. Select **"Use Git from the Windows Command Prompt"** and click on "Next".
 If you forget to do this, programs that you need for the workshop *will not work properly.* If this happens, rerun the installer and select the appropriate option.
 5. Keep **"Checkout Windows-style, commit Unix-style line endings"** selected.
 Click "Next".
 6. Select **"Use Windows' default console window"** and click on "Next" and "Finish".